elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 -------------------------------------------------------------------------------

 **NB** If static methods are defined in a declaration for the block with specific modifiers, they will be available in all instances of this block *regardless of the modifiers values*.
-Modifiers are the properties of block instances, static methods belong to the class of the block, and so can not consider the limitations of the modifier.
+Modifiers are the properties of block instances.
+Static methods belong to the class of the block, and so can not consider the limitations of the modifier.

 -------------------------------------------------------------------------------

 ## Сontext ##

-**Block instance methods** are executed in the JS object context of the block instance.
+**Block instance methods** are implemented in the JS object context of a block instance.
 Accordingly, the key word `this` in instance methods of the block refers to JS object of a **block instance**.

-**Static methods** are executed in the context of JS-object, that corresponds to the class of the block.
+**Static methods** are implemented in the context of JS object, that corresponds to the class of the block.
-  Accordingly, `this` keyword  in static methods of the block refers to the **block class**, not to an instance.
+Accordingly, `this` keyword  in static methods of the block refers to **block class**, not to an instance.

-Контекст содержит зарезервированные поля: Context contains the reserved fields:
+Context contains the reserved fields:

  + `this.__self`: Refers to the static methods of the class, which the instance belongs to.
-It is defined in the instance methods of a block. Для статических методов не имеет смысла и не определен.
+It is defined in the instance methods of a block.
 It does not make sense for static methods and is not defined.

-    For example: Static method calling `staticMethod` in `onEvent` method of `my-block` block instance.
+    For example: Static method `staticMethod` calling in `onEvent` method of `my-block` block instance.

 ```js
 DOM.decl('my-block', {